mundra-ankur/student_enrollment_system/README.md

 Sri Athithya Kruth Babu (sbabu@ncsu.edu)

+## Instructors

+The instructor page allows instructors to log in using their credentials or sign up by providing their information.

+Once they sign in, they have the following capabilities in the system:
+- Creating a new course with a time and room number of their choice, and other options like capacity of the course, number of waitlisted seats etc
+- Adding students to their course
+- Viewing enrolled and waitlisted students in their courses
+- Removing students from their course
+- Edit their personal information apart from email address
+- Instructors can remove the courses they have created, and this causes all the students enrolled in the course to drop the course automatically.

+## Students

+The student page allows students to log in using their credentials or sign up by providing their information.

+Once they sign in, they have the following capabilities in the system:
+- Students can enroll for open courses, or get themselves waitlisted for certain courses with the option to do so
+- Students can drop courses they are no longer interested in
+- Students dropping courses with a waitlist option means the waitlisted students automatically get enrolled in the order they joined the waitlist
+- Students can update their personal information apart from email address and student ID.

+## Administrator(Admin)

+The admin can log in to the application with following information:
+Admin Credentials:

+**Email**: admin@example.com

+**Password**: admin123

+Admins have the following capabilities in the system:

+- Admins can add new students or instructors.
+- Admins can remove students or instructors.
+- Admins can view all students, courses, enrollments, instructors in the system.
+- Admins can add/edit/delete courses created by instructors, in which the courses created by the instructor are also removed, and enrollments for their courses and cancelled.
+- Admins can add students to courses, or remove them.

 ## Admin Credentials
 These are the admin credentials provided by default when the application is launched.